Munaiz123/SatoshiNakamoto_Submission/README.md

 This repository holds my solutions to the 3 Coding Challenges: The Puzzle, The Interface & The Database.

-The solutions for The Puzzle and The Database can be found within this repository itself while the solution for The Interface are in two different repositories.
+The solutions for The Puzzle and The Database can be found within this repository itself while the solution for The Interface are in two different repositories(linked below).

 ## 1. The Puzzle